 We are subject to claims and lawsuits in the ordinary course of business, including claims by employees or former employees, with respect to our products and involving commercial disputes, or shareholder actions.
 We accrue for loss contingencies when it is deemed probable that a loss has been incurred and the loss is estimable.
 The amounts accrued are based on the full amount of the estimated loss considering insurance proceeds, if applicable, and do not include legal fees expected to be incurred in connection with the loss contingency.
+The process of analyzing, assessing, and establishing reserve estimates relative to legal proceedings involves a high degree of judgment.
 Our consolidated financial statements do not reflect any material amounts related to unfavorable outcomes of claims and lawsuits to which we are currently a party because we currently believe that such claims and lawsuits are not expected to result in a material adverse effect on our financial condition.
-However, it is possible that these contingencies could materially affect our results of operations, financial position and cash flows in a particular period if we change our assessment of the likely outcome of these claims and lawsuits to which we are currently a party.
+Management estimates that its current insurance coverage is sufficient to meet the potential liabilities of pending legal proceedings.
+Changes in facts and circumstances related to such proceedings could lead to significant adjustments to reserve estimates for such matters and could have a material impact on our results of operations, cash flows and financial condition in the period that reserve estimates are adjusted or paid.